BenjaminRCooper/stratobooster/site/content/_index.md

         TU2Space is a student led project within the School of Science Engineering and Design at Teesside.
-The project was initiated by the school with the basic concept of developing a small space launch system for a femto-satellites.
-Andrew and Ben were student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
+The project was initiated by the school with the basic concept of developing a small space launch system for a Nano satellites and small payloads.
     - ourStoryText: >-
         StratoBooster is focused in the development of a High-altitude Balloon launched rocket system, capable in helping organisations and